crossbario/crossbar/README.md

 ## Sneak Preview

-> Caution: As mentioned above, **Crossbar**.io is currently under major refactoring, migrating to WAMP v2.
-Functionality is only partially migrated (eg database connectors are still missing), and **Crossbar**.io is currently only tested on Linux.
+> Caution: **Crossbar**.io is currently under major refactoring, migrating to [WAMP v2](https://github.com/tavendo/WAMP/tree/master/spec).
+Functionality is only partially migrated (e.g. database connectors are still missing), and **Crossbar**.io is currently only tested on Linux.
 >

 To install **Crossbar**.io: